SinghMahika/SinghMaky/README.md

 - 👋 Hi, I’m @SinghMaky
-- 👀 I’m interested in learning something new everyday
+- 👀 I’m interested in learning something new every day
-- 🌱 I’m currently learning machine Learning
+- 🌱 I’m currently learning Data Science
 - 📫 You can reach me at msmahikasingh18j@outlook.com

 <!---